Last Update: 4/3/22*

 The NCPC phone number is toll-free (1-800-222-1222) and there is no charge for contacting them.

-What Should You Do If You Are A Victim Of A Hotel Chlorine Injury?
+What Should You Do If You Have A Hotel Injury Caused By Chlorine?

 If you have been injured by chlorine at a Florida hotel swimming pool or spa, then the hotel owner and operator may be obligated to compensate you for your damages, including your pain and suffering.